-- to familiarise the student with the change in sound, grammar and literature of old English, middle English, and modern English - to help the student acquire the knowledge of the major phonetical, orthographical and phonological changes that took place in the English language - to make the student comprehend the diverse contributions to English vocabulary
+- to familiarise the student with the salient features of Old English, Middle English, and Modern English - to help the student acquire the knowledge of the major phonetical, orthographical and phonological changes that took place in the English language - to make the student comprehend the diverse contributions to English language

-- will be able to describe the changes in sound, grammar and literature of Old English, Middle English, and Modern English. - will be able to explain the various processes of word-formation in English. - will have knowledge of the important of changes in Phonology and Semantics.
+- will be able to describe the changes in the language from Old English to Modern English. - will be able to explain the various processes of word formation in English. - will have knowledge of the major foreign influences on English.

-Origin of Language The Indo-European Family The Birth of English
+Origin of Language

+The Indo-European Family

+The Birth of English